sbogde/qlik-onsite-portal/README.md

 # Qlik Onsite Portal

-React + Vite mashup that brokers access to the Qlik Sense "Consumer Sales" demo app through a hardened reverse proxy.
+React + Vite PWA (Progressive Web App) mashup that brokers access to the Qlik Sense "Consumer Sales" demo app through a hardened reverse proxy.
 The UI renders live Qlik objects, exposes lightweight analytics pages, and runs entirely on top of a single proxy endpoint so it can be deployed on-prem or via Cloudflare tunnels without exposing the Sense tenant directly.

 ## Key Features

+- **Progressive Web App (PWA)**: Installable, offline-capable, with automatic updates
 - Reverse‑proxy workflow: all HTTP (`/api/*`) and WebSocket traffic flows through the Node/Express proxy running on `localhost:3000` (or a remote tunnel).
 - Bundled QIX schema (`12.170.2`) so the client never downloads `enigma.json` from Qlik Cloud during runtime.
 - `enigma.js` session helper with a diagnostic `testQlikConnection()` that logs engine version and doc list for quick smoke testing.
 - React components (`QlikObjectContainer`) that request visualisations via Nebula.js and react to connection state events.
 - Navigation sidebar shows real-time connection status sourced from `qlikService` events.
 - Playwright e2e smoke test validating the mock service path.

+## PWA Features

+✨ **Install on any device** - Works like a native app
+🔄 **Automatic updates** - Always get the latest version
+📱 **Offline support** - Cached content works without internet
+⚡ **Fast loading** - Instant startup with service worker caching

+See [PWA_FEATURES.md](./PWA_FEATURES.md) for detailed PWA documentation.

 ## Project Structure Highlights